How to safely do bed sharing/co sleeping with newborn

 Did you know that almost all parents share their bed with their baby at some point?
-In this blog I share how you can do bed sharing with your newborn safely and even comfortably.
+In this blog, I’ll share how to safely do bed sharing/ co sleeping with your newborn baby.

-3. A breastfeeding mother and your baby is:
+- You are a breastfeeding mother, and your baby is:

 No smoke, sober mom